fedarko/strainFlye/README.md

 ### Command-line usage

-If you installed strainFlye using the steps shown above (creating a conda environment and installing strainFlye and its dependencies into this environment), then you will need to activate this environment in order to use strainFlye (e.g. `conda activate strainflye`).
-You can then use strainFlye like any other command-line tool:
+First, make sure you've activated the conda environment into which you installed strainFlye.
+From there, you can use strainFlye like any other command-line tool:

 <!-- STARTDOCS -->
 ```